SEI-R-2-22/u1_lesson_intro_HTML/README.md

 **If emmet did not work for you, feel free to copy and paste the above code into your `index.html`.**

+This is known as "HTML Boilerplate" and it something you will see a variation of in every HTML file you find.
+Not all of it is necessary for each project you build - especially those "meta" tags, but as we build up more advanced sites which we can style, deploy and share, we will see what these do and what they are used for.

+When we get into units 2 and 4 with React and Vue, these HTML files will be auto-generated for us.
+But we are getting ahead of ourselvs here, lets take a few minutes to discuss what are working with here.

 ### Stop and Discuss 5 min

 Talking points: